It seems like every little thing has something to do with the numbers, don’t you think?

-There is a huge number of brands in the world, and, in order to be successful, you have to stand out.
+There is a vast number of brands in the world, and, to be successful, you have to stand out.
 But how?

-If you do everything just because of money, people will see through that and that is not a good way to become popular.
+If you do everything just because of money, people will see through that, and that is not an excellent way to become famous.

 To make it clearer, here are some examples of what we were trying to explain:

 - sweetgreen – connecting people to real food since 2007.